Skip to content

 $ sudo chown -R rstudio-pm:rstudio-pm /var/lib/rspm-offline-data

-4. Next, configure the offline Package Manager server to use the downloaded data.
-To do so, modify the Package Manager Configuration file to include the following properties in the CRAN and/or Bioconductor configuration section:
+Next, configure the offline Package Manager server to use the downloaded data.
+Set the Manifest.URL configuration setting to the file path of the offline data directory.

 /etc/rstudio-pm/rstudio-pm.gcfg